Steps outlining Well Chlorination (Shock) Process

 What WE are responsible for:

-1) Locate well head (a chlorination can only be performed on an exposed well head as per local code)
+1) Locate well head (a chlorination can only be performed on an exposed well head that meets local code)

 4) Remove well cap and any debris in and around well head

-5) Pour vinegar, chlorine and chlorine tablets down the well
+5) Add a mixture of vinegar, liquid chlorine and chlorine tablets down the well

 6) Pour mixture from step 2 down the well